 Opening in Brooklyn, but mostly confined to Martha’s Vineyard, Stephen Tyrone Williams stars as Dr. Hess Greene, a wealthy and erudite but eccentric African-American anthropologist studying artifacts from an ancient African tribe.
-Coming in contact with an ancient Ashanti dagger, his eager but unhinged colleague Lafayette Hightower (Elvis Nolasco) comes to the vineyard to assist in his work, but a drunken night of despair quickly turns into an evening of bloody murder and suicide.
+Coming in contact with an ancient Ashanti dagger, his eager but unhinged colleague, Lafayette Hightower (Elvis Nolasco), comes to the vineyard to assist in his work, but a drunken night of despair quickly turns into an evening of bloody murder and suicide.
 The cursed African dagger transforms Hess, making him immortal with an insatiable addiction to blood (not quite a vampire, but an undead bloodsucker, with many of the same thematic concerns).
 This unquenchable desire haunts his every move, but love does eventually present a challenge.
-When Lafayette’s prickly and pompous British wife Ganja Hightower (Zaraah Abrahams) tracks him down at Hess’ beatific and chic getaway, what ultimately ensues is a lustful and garish affair of love, sex and violence that passes on this curse of addiction.
+When Lafayette’s prickly, pompous British wife, Ganja Hightower (Zaraah Abrahams), tracks him down at Hess’ beatific and chic getaway, what ultimately ensues is a lustful and garish affair of love, sex, and violence that passes on this curse of addiction.

-But nothing about “Da Sweet Blood Of Jesus” is remotely subtle.
-Lee’s dealbreaking problem is the movie wants to be everything at once, and thus its tenor is disastrously incoherent and inconsistent.
-Equal parts self-serious drama with religious overtones, overwrought melodrama/romance, silly comedy and horror movie, tone is a serious problem for Lee’s picture; imagine Napoleon playing a drunken game of RISK, that’s how all over the map it is.
-Lee attempts to further explore ideas of absolution, belief, redemption, and the spiritual longing evinced in “Red Hook Summer” but as filtered through a decidedly B-movie lens — gratuitous gore, violence and especially nudity — this negotiation of genre and theme never connect in any meaningful way.
+Nothing about “Da Sweet Blood Of Jesus” is remotely subtle.
+Lee’s deal breaking problem is the movie wants to be everything at once, and thus its tenor is disastrously incoherent and inconsistent.
+Equal parts self-serious drama with religious overtones, overwrought melodrama/romance, silly comedy, and horror movie, tone is a serious problem for Lee’s picture.
+Imagine Napoleon playing a drunken game of RISK, that’s how all over the map it is.
+Lee attempts to further explore ideas of absolution, belief, redemption, and the spiritual longing evinced in “Red Hook Summer,” but as filtered through a decidedly B-movie lens — gratuitous gore, violence, and especially nudity — this negotiation of genre and theme never connect in any meaningful way.

-Perhaps the biggest ill–advised choice of “Da Sweet Blood Of Jesus” — considering some of its hair-brained ideas — is that its pseudo-vampires are now connected to the Spike Lee movie universe, the Republic of Brooklyn and the masterpiece “Do The Right Thing,” which in a way taints the entire architecture and leaves a bad taste in the mouth.
+Perhaps the most ill–advised choice of “Da Sweet Blood Of Jesus” — considering some of its hair-brained ideas — is that its pseudo-vampires are now connected to the Spike Lee movie universe, the Republic of Brooklyn, and the masterpiece “Do The Right Thing,” which, in a way, taints the entire architecture and leaves a bad taste in the mouth.
 (It’s a really poor, thoughtless choice, but one not out of character for this movie.)
 Truth be told, even though it’s ultimately worse, Spike Lee’s “Oldboy” is a much more coherent film.